 Enterprise Resource Planning (ERP) software has existed for a long time.
 Recently, companies started leveraging cloud-based ERP computing to drive up productivity.
 In the past, companies were using on-premise or legacy ERP systems.
 While these still worked, they had some shortfalls.
 For instance, an on-premise ERP can be rigid and costly to implement, maintain, and upgrade.
 Also, legacy systems do not support remote working because they live on local servers.
 In the 21st century, companies are slowly discovering the advantages and disadvantages of cloud computing for an enterprise.

-The future of cloud ERP rests on Artificial Intelligence, Remote Collaboration, Machine Learning, Robotics Process Automation, Industrial IoT, and Blockchain has demonstrated their value to the early adopters who made these technologies a part of their day-to-day activities.
+The future of cloud ERP rests on Artificial Intelligence, Remote Collaboration, Machine Learning, Robotics Process Automation, Industrial IoT, and Blockchain which have demonstrated their value to the early adopters who made these technologies a part of their day-to-day activities.
 The information and intelligence provided by these technologies have added value to the adopters.
 Modern ERP application development uses modern programming languages and architecture such as Angular, React, Restfull APIs, Microservices, and Java.

 Cloud computing entails transferring business services to the cloud to boost innovation, economies of scale, and flexibility.
 Services related to IT resources like software, databases, bandwidth, networking, servers, analytics, etc. Cloud represents the internet.
 Cloud computing has many benefits, including: